osuushi/lemon-soda/README.md

     <div class="sprite-button-left"></div>

-And then before the closing body tag, you'd insert this:
+And then before the closing body tag, you insert this:

     <script src = "../js/lemon-soda.js"></script>
     <script>